naher94/rehanbutt.com/about.md

       </div>
       <h3>AIA Build Pittsburgh</h3>
       <p class="date">April 2017</p>
-      <p class="description">Presented ‘<a target="_blank" href="https://dzgn.io/works/ux-architecture.html">UI/UX Design and Architecture</a>: Leveraging Web Technologies for and by Architects’ sharing common interests and workflows between these industries and some opportunities for both industries to adopt from the other</p>
+      <p class="description">Presented ‘<a target="_blank" href="https://dzgn.io/works/ux-architecture.html">UI/UX Design and Architecture</a>: Leveraging Web Technologies for and by Architects’ sharing common interests and workflows between these industries and some opportunities for both industries to adopt from one another.</p>
     </div>
     <div class="speaking-item">
-      <h3>Digital Media</h3>
+      <h3>HTTParty: A Workshop Series</h3>
       <p class="date">March 2017</p>
-      <p class="description">Ran a workshop series, <a target="_blank" href="https://dzgn.io/works/httparty.html">HTTParty</a>, looking at the basics of UI / UX design and web development, with the Dzgn.IO team</p>
+      <p class="description">Explored the basics of <a target="_blank" href="https://dzgn.io/works/httparty.html">UI/UX design and web development</a>, with the Dzgn.IO team.
+Looking at the origins of the web and have to leverage constraint for your designs.</p>
     </div>
     <div class="speaking-item">
-      <h3>Architecture Seminar</h3>
+      <h3>Personal Branding: Sharing a Story Through Your Work</h3>
       <p class="date">October 2016</p>
       <p class="description">Spoke to the group about what it means to create a personal brand identity.
-Talking about visual identity as well as the bigger brand system that can be portrayed throughout all of their work.</p>
+Talking about visual identity as well as the bigger brand system that can be portrayed throughout all of their work and what it means to convey a project narrative.</p>
     </div>
   </section>
   <section class="education">